02240248/DendupDema_02240248_A1/README.md

 Part B: Games

+Program Flow

+The user selects a game or exits the program.

+For the guessing game, the user repeatedly guesses until they find the correct number.

+For Rock-Paper-Scissors, the user plays against the computer.

-The program includes two games:
+In addition, the program includes two games:

 1.Guess the Number – The user guesses a number between 1 and 100, with hints until they guess correctly.